Sensor package that monitors usage of various humanitarian technologies.

 1,500 units have been deployed to date.
 There are contracts for several thousand additional units.
 Interview with representative

-The SWEETSense™ Technology combines commercially available front-end sensors, selected for specific applications including water treatment, cookstove, sanitation, infrastructure or other applications, with a comparator circuit board that samples these sensors at a reasonably high rate.
+The SWEETSense™ Technology combines commercially available front-end sensors, selected for specific applications including water treatment, cookstove, sanitation, infrastructure or other applications, with a comparator circuit board that samples these sensors.
 The comparator boards monitor the sensors for trigger threshold events that start and end periodic local data logging.
 The stored events are coded to reduce the amount of data and the amount of energy required for transmission.
 The measurements are relayed directly to the internet via GSM or Wi-Fi.
 If there is no internet connection, all of the data is stored on an SD storage card.
 Data processing is enabled on the internet-based software program SweetData.

 • 15 sensor inputs – 8 contact, 7 analog to digital